-- c.
+- b.
+Describe the types of escalating enforcement responses the POTW will take in response to all anticipated type of industrial user violations; and - c.
 Describe the time periods within which such responses will be taken and identify the POTW staff position(s) responsible for pursuing these actions. - 11.
-Establish and enforce specific local limits as necessary to implement the provisions of the 40 CFR Parts 403.5(a) and (b), and as required by 40 CFR Part 403.5(c). - B. Program Updates.
+Establish and enforce specific local limits as necessary to implement the provisions of the 40 CFR Parts 403.5(a) and (b), and as required by 40 CFR Part 403.5(c). - 12.
+Ensure industrial users are reporting per 40 CFR 403.12. - 13.
+Ensure industrial user permits and files meet the requirements of 40 CFR 403.12. - B. Program Updates.
 The permittee is required to modify its pretreatment program, as necessary, to reflect changes in the regulations of 40 CFR 403.
-Such modifications shall be completed within the time frame set forth by the applicable regulations.
+Such modifications shall be completed within the time frame set forth by the applicable regulations. - C. Program Modifications.
 Modification of the approved pretreatment program must be done in accordance with the requirements of 40 CFR 403.18.
-Modifications of the approved program which result in less stringent industrial user requirements shall not be effective until after approval has been granted by the Director. - C. Annual Report.
+Modifications of the approved program which result in less stringent industrial user requirements or are major modifications as stated in 40 CFR 403.18 shall not be effective until after approval has been granted by the Director. - D. Annual Report.
 The permittee shall provide the Division of Water Quality and EPA with an annual report briefly describing the permittee's pretreatment program activities over the previous calendar year.
 Reports shall be submitted no later than March 28 of each year.
 These annual reports shall, at a minimum, include: - 1.
 An updated listing of the permittee's industrial users. - 2.
 A descriptive summary of the compliance activities including numbers of any major enforcement actions, i.e., administrative orders, penalties, civil actions, etc. - 3.
 An assessment of the compliance status of the permittee's industrial users and the effectiveness of the permittee's Pretreatment Program in meeting its needs and objectives. - 4.
-A summary of all sampling data taken of the influent and effluent for those pollutants listed in Part II.H. - 5.
+A summary of all sampling data taken of the influent and effluent for those pollutants listed in Part II.I. - 5.
 A description of all substantive changes made to the permittee's pretreatment program referenced in Section B of this section.
 Substantive changes include, but are not limited to, any change in any ordinance, major modification in the program's administrative structure or operating agreement(s), a significant reduction in monitoring, or a change in the method of funding the program. - 6.
-Other information as may be determined necessary by the Director. - D. General and Specific Prohibitions.
+Other information as may be determined necessary by the Director. - E. General and Specific Prohibitions.
 Pretreatment standards (40 CFR 403.5) specifically prohibit the introduction of the following pollutants into the waste treatment system from any source of non-domestic discharge: - 1.
-Pollutants which create a fire or explosion hazard in the publicly owned treatment works (POTW), including, but not limited to, wastestreams with a closed cup flashpoint of less than 140°F (60°C); - 2.
-Pollutants, which will cause corrosive structural damage to the POTW, but in no case, discharges with a pH lower than 5.0; - 3.
-Solid or viscous pollutants in amounts which will cause obstruction to the flow in the POTW resulting in interference; - 4.
-Any pollutant, including oxygen demanding pollutants (BOD, etc.), released in a discharge at such volume or strength as to cause interference in the POTW;
+Pollutants which create a fire or explosion hazard in the publicly owned treatment works (POTW), including, but not limited to, waste-streams with a closed cup flashpoint of less than 140°F (60°C);

-PART II DISCHARGE PERMIT NO. UT0021920 PRETREATMENT
+PART II DISCHARGE PERMIT NO. UT0024686 PRETREATMENT